wxy-studio/wxy_tests/README.md

 ## Geospatial Python Test

-Please analyze and visualize Active Major Construction permits in New York City in a jupyter notebook.
-The data can be downloaded [here](https://nycdob.github.io/DOB_Dashboards/layouts/two-and-one/Active_ConstructionTM_withGraphs).
+Please analyze and visualize Active Major Construction permits in New York City in a jupyter notebook (New Building or Major Alteration A1).
+The data can be downloaded [here](https://data.cityofnewyork.us/Housing-Development/DOB-Permit-Issuance/ipu4-2q9a).

 At a minimum: